scgbern/scgpico/content/wiki/howtos/howtoclaimyourexpensesfromchoosewhenyougetbackfromtheconference/index.md

 ---
 Title: How to claim your expenses from Choose when you get back from the conference
 ---
+#How to claim your expenses from Choose when you get back from the conference
 Fill out the usual expense form [Spesen-Form](%assets_url%/download/forms/) and supply receipts.

 Modify the generic letter to Choose (available at [https://www.iam.unibe.ch/scg/svn_repos/scgbib/LatexTemplates/chooseSponsorship.tex](https://www.iam.unibe.ch/scg/svn_repos/scgbib/LatexTemplates/chooseSponsorship.tex)) and send to the current [CHOOSE Treasurer](http://choose.s-i.ch/board).